Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 **Interpretation:**
 - A **median VP of 62.5** with max ~75 suggests moderate concentration among top validators
-- In Test13, initial voting power is **1 per validator** — higher values indicate validators that have received GovDAO power increases
+- In Test13, initial voting power is **1 per validator**, higher values indicate validators that have received GovDAO power increases
 - **High p99/median ratio** may indicate centralization of stake; monitoring this over time supports decentralization analysis

 ---